AUTOMATIC1111/stable-diffusion-webui/EXAMPLES/README.md

 First start by launching auto1111 webui (if not already started) - `stable-diffusion-webui\webui-user.bat`

-The command prompt should show `Running on local URL:  http://127.0.0.1:7860`
+The command prompt should show `Running on local URL:  http://127.0.0.1:7860` when it's up and running

 Copy and paste `http://127.0.0.1:7860` into your web browser